 - We are unable to issue you an additional certificate if you’ve still got your original, or if your original certificate is still in transit.

-If you have queries about an order you would like to place or have already placed, please contact the Boards & Awards team directly by email.
+If you have queries about an order you would like to place or have already placed, please contact the Taught Assessment and Awards directly by email.

 To place your order visit King's eStore: Replacement Certificate.

 Can I order 2 or more replacement certificates?